Our Upcoming Events

 What's the difference between a bike lane, bike route, bike path and sharrow route?
 How is the specific bikeway type determined for a particular street?

 Oakland's Proposed Bikeway Network includes several bikeway types with treatments (e.g. striping, signage) that respond to varying conditions and needs.
-The treatments follow the guidance in the California Manual on Uniform Traffic Control Devices (MUTCD).
-State guidelines require that bicycle facilities be designed in compliance with the MUTCD and the State Highway Design Manual.
+The treatments generally follow the guidance in the California Manual on Uniform Traffic Control Devices (MUTCD) and/or the National Association of City Transportation Officials (NACTO).
 The primary bikeway types are:

 - Bike paths (a paved right-of-way that is completely separated from the street)